Have you ever found yourself cringing at a typo or grammatical error in an article or blog post?

 Perhaps the very best thing about Writer’s Job Shop is the constant stream of work that it has.
 So if you’re looking for a full-time proofreading job that you can do from home, you should try this platform.

 Guru is one of the oldest marketplaces online and a good place to find proofreading jobs.

 There isn’t much required to get started with this platform.
-All you have to do is to create a good portfolio and then find and apply for proofreading jobs that match your skills, your experience, and your schedule.
+All you have to do is create a good portfolio and then find and apply for proofreading jobs matching your skills, experience, and schedule.